Zenodo repository: The repository containing the 8 challenge datasets and the 1 training dataset can be found here.

 Instruments

 There are 4 datasets from SPHERE-IFS and 4 datasets from GPI.
+The training dataset is from SPHERE-IFS.

 Provided data content